 If you are eligible for Medicare, you may have choices in how you get your health care.
-Medicare managed care plan is the term used to describe the various health plan choices available to Medicare beneficiaries.
-The information in the next few pages shows how we coordinate benefits with Medicare, depending on the type of Medicare + Choice plan you have.
+Medicare Advantage is the term used to describe the various private health plan choices available to Medicare beneficiaries.
+The information in the next few pages shows how we coordinate benefits with Medicare, depending on whether you are in the Original Medicare Plan or a private Medicare Advantage plan.